WillDow42/Karla/README.md

 To use this program to full extent a USB drive labled as the d:/ drive in your computer is required, (As of version 1.3 this is no longer required)
 The drive should have a folder in the ROOT labeled "BATchAssistant" this is to be done by you, (As of version 1.3 this is no longer required)
-In this folder you must have all provided files with their original names and .bat, .txt and .dat extensions This program will not remember your name or any personal details - although the games included may do this The way that the games, calculator, encryptor + more work is that they are external files that need to be opened by Karla so they NEED to be left the same.
+In this folder you must have all provided files with their original names and .bat, .txt and .dat extensions.
+This program will not remember your name or any personal details - although the games included may do this.
+The way that the games, calculator, encryptor + more work is that they are external files that need to be opened by Karla so they NEED to be left the same.
 You may see other random files or .exe's that form on your desktop or d:/ drive.